fabritsius/books-and-authors/README.md

 Demo App which uses Microservice Architecture.

-There are 7 Microservices, each has it's own Docker Container.
+There are 7 Microservices, each has its own Docker Container.

 ## Usage